Bickle's clutch shooting, rebounding spur Baylor over Villanova, 75-70

 Bickle made five clutch free throws in the final minute of the game and scored the final seven points overall to lift the No. 21-ranked Bears over No. 23 Villanova, 75-70, in the semifinals of the Gulf Coast Showcase on Saturday at Hertz Arena.

-Not only did Baylor (5-1) knock the Wildcats (5-1) from the ranks from the unbeaten, but the Bears also advance to the championship game of the tournament against either Michigan or USF.
+Not only did Baylor (5-1) knock the Wildcats (5-1) from the ranks from the unbeaten, but the Bears also advance to the championship game of the tournament against Michigan (6-0).
 That game will be played at 6:30 p.m.
 Central on Sunday.
 As with the rest of the games of the tournament, it can be streamed on FloHoops.com.

 “It was a gritty win, the kind of win this team needs to get over the hump,” Baylor coach Nicki Collen said.